kevinwlu/iot/lesson4/weather/README.md

 pi@raspberrypi:~/weather $ python3 manage.py runserver

+# Open the Chromium browser on Raspberry Pi via VNC Viewer

-# At the first time, open a browser and go to http://127.0.0.1:8000/admin
+# At the first time, go to http://127.0.0.1:8000/admin

-# Add location data with Location Stevens, Latitude 40.7451, and Longitude -74.0255, click SAVE
+# Login with Django administration username (pi) and password

+# Click temperature data to add

+# Location Stevens

+# Latitude 40.7451

+# Longitude -74.0255

+# Click SAVE

 # Post the following in HTML form: